Kota

 • Death Benefit by way of Widow's/Widower's/Surviving Civil Partner's or Dependent Parents' Pension (under the Occupational Injuries Scheme)

-4. What Will You Be Asked When Applying for Paternity Benefit?
+4. What Will Your Employees Be Asked When Applying for Paternity Benefit?

-When filling out the application forms for Paternity Benefit, you may be asked:
+When filling out the application forms for Paternity Benefit, employees may be asked:

-• Personal questions: Questions about you, where you live, dependants and children, bank account details, and civil status.
+• Personal questions: These include questions about the employee, where they live, information about their dependants and children, bank account details, and civil status.

-• Employment Questions: Questions about your employment, if you are unemployed, annual leave during a 12-month period, and your planned parental leave from work.
+• Employment Questions: These include questions about their employment status, periods of unemployment, annual leave taken within a 12-month period, and planned parental leave from work.

-• Spouse/Partner/Cohabitant Questions: Questions about the expectant mother of the child/your spouse/partner/cohabitant, their employment status, and the expectant child.
+• Spouse/Partner/Cohabitant Questions: This includes questions about the child's expectant mother (spouse/partner/cohabitant), their employment status, and the expectant child.

-5. Is One Entitled to Paternity Benefit Following a Stillbirth or Miscarriage?
+5. Can Employees Get Paternity Benefit Following a Stillbirth or Miscarriage?

-Yes, you need to send a letter from your doctor along with the Paternity Benefit application form, clearly mentioning the expected date of birth, the actual date of birth, and the number of weeks of pregnancy.
+Yes, employees can apply for Paternity Benefit in such cases.
+They must include a letter from their doctor with the application form, clearly mentioning the expected date of birth, the actual date of birth, and the duration of the pregnancy.

 Paternity Benefit supports employees who require leave for a continuous period to look after their newborn children.

-But employees also require robust private health insurance to consult doctors, receive check-ups, and care for their children at home and the hospital.
+However, employees also require robust private health insurance to consult doctors, receive check-ups, etc.

 That’s why companies need Kota

-Kota helps employers stay on top of all employee benefits by providing valuable benefit management packages.
+Kota helps employers manage employee benefits by providing valuable benefit management packages.
 You can set up health insurance and pension plans based on your budget, while employees can pick the benefits they need.

 So why not join Kota to give your employees complete control over their benefits?